arbrubusa/k8s-install-script/README.md

 ## Re-Enable Interactive Mode
 Reverts the `sysctl` interactive mode setting for user prompts.

-This README provides an overview of each script step for installing and configuring a Kubernetes cluster on a single node.
+== This README provides an overview of each script step for installing and configuring a Kubernetes cluster on a single node.
 It automates various tasks to ensure a correctly configured Kubernetes environment.

 ## Things to do after the script is complete

-Make sure to add kubectl to your bash environment:

-`mkdir -p $HOME/.kube`\
-`sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config`\
-`sudo chown $(id -u):$(id -g) $HOME/.kube/config`

-And enable autocomplition:
+Enable autocomplition:

 `sudo apt install bash-completion`\
 `kubectl completion bash | sudo tee /etc/bash_completion.d/kubectl > /dev/null`